-The local hot spring (such as Jimoto Onsen) usually only has a hot spring bathtub and there is no shower or amenity.
-When going to a local hot spring, take a towel and amenities (soap, shampoo, rinse etc.) in a hot spring basket and take it with you.
+The local hot spring usually only has a hot spring bathtub and there are no showers or amenities.
+When going to a local hot spring, take a towel and amenities (soap, shampoo, rinse etc.) in a hot spring basket with you.

-The fee to enter will be from Free to 300 yen.
+The fee to enter will be from completely free to 300 yen.

-You can enjoy the Japan hot spring at a hotel or Ryokan as well, even if you are not staying there.
-It is called “Uchiyu (The hot spring in the accommodation)”.
-There are about 120 hotels or Japanese Inn (Ryokan) in Beppu.
-Some hotels and Ryokans open their Onsen (hot springs) for visitors when it is not crowded at around 13:00 to 15:00.
+You can enjoy Japanese hot spring at a hotel or ryokan (Japanese inn) as well, even if you are not staying there.
+It is called “tachiyoriyu (stop by hot spring).”
+There are about 120 hotels or Japanese inns in Beppu.
+Some hotels and ryokan open their onsen for visitors when it is not crowded at around 13:00 to 15:00.
 However, sometimes they will not open when many guests are there.
-The rules or open time depends on each hotel and Inn.
-So, it is good to stop by the tourist information center in Beppu station and ask the staff.
+The rules or open time depends on each hotel and inn, so it is good to stop by the tourist information center in Beppu Station and ask the staff.
 They will be happy to tell you about it.
-The fee is generally about 500 to 1000 yen.
+The fee for tachiyoriyu is generally about 500 to 1000 yen.